 Day 5–6: Convert files into living articles

-Use three templates – Policy, Procedure, FAQ – for consistency and speed.
+Use three templates (Policy, Procedure, FAQ) for consistency and speed.

-Summary; Applicability (U.S. employees + CA addendum); Details (accrual, request, carryover, state notes); Exceptions; Effective date; Last updated; Owner; Related links (Request PTO, Holidays, CA addendum).
+Policy example: PTO & Sick Leave (U.S.) – Summary, Applicability (U.S. employees + CA addendum), Details (accrual, request, carryover, state notes), Exceptions, Effective date, Last updated, Owner, Related links (Request PTO, Holidays, CA addendum).

-Purpose; Prereqs (itemized receipt; IRS mileage rate); Steps (submit → approve in 3 biz days → finance in 5 biz days → ACH next payroll); Troubleshooting; Owner; Last updated.
+Procedure example: Expense Reimbursements (U.S.) – Purpose, Prereqs (itemized receipt, IRS mileage rate), Steps (submit → approve in 3 biz days → finance in 5 biz days → ACH next payroll), Troubleshooting, Owner, Last updated.

-FAQ example: How do I update my W-4?
+FAQ example: How do I update my W-4? – Short answer, Link to HRIS and IRS info, Owner, Last updated.

-Deliverable: 10–15 high-impact articles published.
+Deliverable: 10 to 15 high-impact articles published.

 Day 7–8: Tag & target